-You, the student, are sent an email notification with your financial aid award notice.
+You, the student, are sent an email notification with your financial aid offer.
 Emails from our office will always be sent to your wisc.edu email account, unless you haven’t yet set it up, then it will go to your preferred email.
 Once you have the email, you’ll also be able to view the offer through your MyUW Student Center.